 Retry only on 5xx and network errors

-4xx errors mean validation failed or your DeepSeek key is invalid.
-Retrying won't help and burns tokens.
+4xx errors mean validation failed.
+Retrying won't help and burns credits.
 The Python and TypeScript snippets above retry only on raise_for_status / !ok — adjust if you want to be stricter.

 Use bounded concurrency, not Promise.all over 1000 items